Carnot label

-The Carnot label (label Carnot) is an official French label awarded to public research laboratories carrying out scientific research in public–private partnerships.
+The Carnot label (label Carnot, /kɑːrˈnoʊ/ kar-NOH is an official French label awarded to public research laboratories carrying out scientific research in public–private partnerships.
 Laboratories that carry the label are also referred to as a Carnot Institute (institut Carnot) and form a part of the Carnot network (réseau Carnot).
 Created in 2006, it is awarded by the French Minister of Higher Education and Research, for a renewable five-year period.

 Laboratories holding the Carnot label receive public funding, paid by the Agence Nationale de la Recherche.
 It is calculated according to the volume and growth, over the duration of the partnership, of research contracts established with companies based on their needs.
 This funding is in addition to that paid by the companies themselves.

 The labeling procedure includes a preparatory phase called "Tremplin Carnot", designed for laboratories that do not fully meet the required criteria, but receive specific support.

 The name of the label was chosen in honor of the engineer and physicist Sadi Carnot.